xuting42/UKBB-Data/README.md

 Through the simple steps mentioned above, we can locate and extract the necessary data for the project.

+****

 ## 3.Our project data

-Hey everyone.

-I've gone ahead and created a *"3_Project"* folder to help keep our project data organized.
+I've created a *"3_Project"* folder to help keep our project data organized.
 Feel free to create your own subfolders within it to store any data you've prepared for your specific needs.

 To make things easier, I've also set up a *"basic"* folder that has essential data like gender and ethnic, since most of our projects rely on this info.
 Having it all in one place should save us some time and effort.